denoland/std/http/middleware/discussion.md

-  - Optionally, what information the middleware adds to the request "context" (e.g. validating the body to be a valid `Animal` and adding an `animal: Animal` property) It could be used like this (lots of abstracted ideas in there to show the idea):
+  - Optionally, what information the middleware adds to the request "context" (e.g. validating the body to be a valid `Animal` and adding an `animal: Animal` property) It could be used like this (lots of abstracted functions in here to show the idea):

   ```typescript
   const validateFoo: Middleware<Request, { foo: Foo }> = async (req, con, next) => {